adityajai25/adityajai25/README.md

 <h1>Hello World!!
 I'm Aditya🤞</h1>

-I am a final year student at SRM University.
+I am a final-year student at SRM University.
 I am passionate about Web development and Machine learning.
 I love the journey of continual learning, pushing my boundaries, and diving into social projects that might create a positive impact.

 * 🧑🏽‍💻  Python, SQL, MERN stack
 * ✉️  You can contact me at [adityajai243@gmail.com](mailto:adityajai243@gmail.com)
-* 🧠  I'm learning Flask, Statistics, and Data Structures
+* 🧠  I'm learning Flask, Statistics, Go, and Data Structures
 * 🤝  I'm open to collaborating on Tech articles and Projects
 * ⚡  Life is all about how you handle things and how things handle you